Ready to Act

 A healthy mind utilizes many states of excitement and rest.
 We must find a balance; ready to act but also wise enough to pause.

 Dynamic events don't always prod action.
 Sometimes our readiness to act is suppressed by overwhelm.
 Instead of readiness for a response, we freeze.
 Some people perform well under pressure while others crumble.
 Brain excitation is unbearably discomforting for some, while for others, it only pushes action.
-Many welcome the excited states; often it is the quietness that distresses them.
+Some welcome the excited states; the quietness distresses them.

 The Excited Mind